My Cognitive Behavioural Therapy Treatment

 Question :Do you belong to any professional organisations?
 Answer: Certainly I am an accredited Member of the National Register of Psychotherapists and Counsellors UK (MNRPC, Acc) a Member of the Professional Association for Hypnosisis and Psychotherapy (MAHP ), a Member of the Complementary and Natural Healthcare Council (CNHC) and also a Member of the NHS Directory of Complementary and Alternative Practitioners (NHSTA) regulated by the NHS Trusts Association.

 Question: Do you combine any other forms of therapy with cognitive behavioural therapy (CBT)?
-Answer: Only when appropriate.
+Answer: Only when appropriate- I do use Virtual Reality Eposure therapy for clients with specific phobias.
 I am also qualified in both clinical hypnotherapy and crisis, trauma and post traumatic stress disorder counselling.

 Question: Can cognitive behavioural therapy be used for telephone counselling?
 Answer: I use CBT telephone session techniques when I carry out my telephone counselling as it is an effective telephone therapy method for dealing with many types of negative thinking and behaviour.
 Telephone administered cognitive behavioural therapy sessions also adapt well to implementing homework outside of the telephone counselling therapy sessions and these are also available through Skype-my Skype name is simon.hillier2.

 Question: Can CBT be of help in the workplace and working environments?
 Answer: Cognitive behavioural therapy has proven to be of value for staff who have work related issues in many professions such as teachers, the police, ambulance and fire service, medical staff, public sector workers etc-in fact the list is endless.
 Work related stress is a major issue in the UK at present due to longer hours, staff shortages, ever increasing workloads and the underlying worry of possible redundancy.